agarwalvipin/open_cfa/LOS/FRA/Reading 31.md

 This is the quantitative heart of cash flow analysis.
 These metrics are used extensively in valuation.

-[cite_start]**Free Cash Flow (FCF):** This is the cash flow available to a company after it has paid for all its expenses and made the necessary investments in working capital and fixed assets to maintain and grow its operations. [cite: 249]
+**Free Cash Flow (FCF):** This is the cash flow available to a company after it has paid for all its expenses and made the necessary investments in working capital and fixed assets to maintain and grow its operations.

 1.  **Free Cash Flow to the Firm (FCFF):** This is the cash flow available to *all* capital providers (both debt and equity holders).
 It's calculated before interest payments.
 2.  **Free Cash Flow to Equity (FCFE):** This is the cash flow available only to *equity* holders.
 It's calculated after interest payments and includes adjustments for net borrowing.